developer-zebra/developer-zebra-site/src/stagenow/5-0/stagingprofiles/index.md

 -----

 ## I. Create a Profile
-The staging administrator uses the provided StageNow Wizards to configure settings that define software configuration and installation for enterprise devices.

-`WORK THIS IN:
-The number of settings created in this section affects the number of barcodes and/or `.bin` files generated to configure device(s).
+The staging administrator uses the provided StageNow Wizards to configure settings that define software configuration and installation for enterprise devices. **NOTE**: The number of settings created in this section affects the number of barcodes and/or `.bin` files generated to configure device(s).

 When creating a Profile for staging the device, the administrator progresses through the following steps in the banner provided in the Workstation Tool: